wavevision/nette-webpack/README.md

 ### DI extension

-Register DI extension in your app config
+Register DI extension in your app config.

 ```neon
 extensions:
     webpack: Wavevision\NetteWebpack\DI\Extension(%debugMode%, %consoleMode%)
 ```

-You can configure the extension as follows (default values)
+You can configure the extension as follows _(default values)_.

 ```neon
 webpack: